microsoft/aitour26-BRK447-agentic-use-of-github-copilot-within-visual-studio/session-delivery-resources/02-Zava-Overview/brk447-02-Zava Overview-en-US-02-userguide.md

 If the Add to cart control is missing:
 4. Create/assign a validation/task for the team with the following information:

 - Title: “Add to cart missing from search results”
 - Environment: (staging/branch/deployment name)
 - Steps to reproduce:
-     1. Navigate to SAVA product search.
+     1. Navigate to ZAVA product search.
      2. Search for “[product name]”.
      3. Observe search results; note the absence of an Add to cart button.
 - Expected result: Add to cart button visible in search results for applicable product types.
 - Actual result: Add to cart button not present.
 - Attachments: screenshot(s) of search results, browser console logs (if available), timestamp (00:00:30.954).
 - Priority and assignee: set according to team workflow.

 Tip: Include product IDs or SKUs whenever possible to help developers reproduce the issue deterministically.

 ---

 ### 4. Cart checkout behavior and outstanding implementation work

 Timestamp reference: 00:00:38.440 – 00:00:55.480

 Goal: Proceed to checkout and document the cart-clearing behavior (or lack thereof) and other UI/localization considerations.

 UI elements involved:

 - Cart view
 - Proceed to checkout button
 - Cart-clearing behavior (expected feature)
 - Locale / localization settings or local feel elements

 Steps:

 1. From the cart view (after adding items), click **Proceed to checkout**.
 2. Observe the behavior after completing checkout (or after navigating to the checkout page).
    - Observed (in video): The behavior that should clear the cart after checkout is not implemented.